boxine/pentf/README.md

 -h, --help            Show this help message and exit.
 -e YOUR_ENVIRONMENTS, --env YOUR_ENVIRONMENTS
                       The environment to test against.
 Default is local.
+--version             Print version of tests and test framework and exit.
 ```

 ###### Output